ARM-software/psa-arch-tests/secure-debug/README.md

 ### ADAC test suite

 The ADAC test suite checks if a device-side implementation conforms to the behavior described in the ADAC specification.
+The tests:
+ - Are self-checking and portable, written in C with directed stimulus.
-The tests are self-checking, portable C-based tests with directed stimulus.
-The tests are expected to run on the host platform only.
-The tests drive the commands from the host platform through the debug link and verify the response obtained from the target platform.
+ - Are expected to run on the host platform only.
+ - Drive the commands from the host platform through the debug link and verify the response obtained from the target platform.

-The tests are available as open source.
-The tests and the corresponding abstraction layers are available with an Apache v2.0 license allowing for external contribution.
+ - Are available as open source.
+ - And the corresponding abstraction layers are available with an Apache v2.0 license allowing for external contribution.

 ## Release details
  - Release Version - 0.8
- - Code Quality: Beta <br />
+ - Code Quality: Beta <br/>
-   The suite is in development.
-This indicates that the suite contains tests that have not been validated on any hardware platform.
-You can suggest enhancements and point out errors.

- - The ADAC tests are written for version Beta of the ADAC specification.
+ - The ADAC tests are written for version beta of the ADAC specification.
  - This test suite is not a substitute for design verification.

 ## Layers